 What is Vitamin E?

 Vitamin E comes from a group of chemicals called tocopherols.
-This variation, alpha-tocopherol, is the only one that has the effects of Vitamin E as we know and love it today.
-This fat-soluble vitamin has mainly one function, and can has recommendations set for USA and Canada.
+This variation, alpha-tocopherol, is the only one that has the effects of Vitamin E as we know and love it.
+This fat-soluble vitamin has mainly one function, and has daily recommendations set for USA and Canada.

 RDA: 15 mg/day, with an Upper Limit of 1000 mg/day

 The vitamin’s only role in our bodies is to act as an antioxidant.
 An antioxidant donates electrons to free radicals – rogue electrons causing damage to our tissues – in order to stabilize them and cease their rampage.
 More specifically, Vitamin E stops free radicals from creating even more free radicals, halting any domino effect that may occur.
 This way, the vitamin protects our cells against damage, and keeps red blood cells and polyunsaturated fatty acids (PUFAs) from oxidation.

 Related Reading: Antioxidants